 - To assure that the proper entries have been made on the pertinent accounting records.

 - To assure that all cash receipts were appropriately deposited or otherwise safeguarded.

 - Cash-receiving activities are centralized in as few hands as possible.

 - Cash receipts are supported by other records.
-All money (cash, checks, etc.) received is documented on a receipts form.
-One suggested method would be the use of a pre-numbered, receipt book.
+All money (cash, checks, etc.) received is documented on the form of a receipt.
+One suggested method would be the use of a pre-numbered receipt book.
 This receipt form should provide:

 - item or activity,